On the Influence of Parallax Effects in Thick Silicon Sensors in Coherent Diffraction Imaging: Signal to Noise, Contrast and Spatial Resolution

 \section{Signal to Noise, Contrast and Spatial Resolution}

 The elongated shape of the PSF, leading to a redistribution of the incident scattered intensity $I_0$ to a larger number of pixels at increasing scattering angles $2\Theta$ and photon energies $E$, can affect spatial resolution, per-pixel SNR, image contrast, and the POD.
-Consequently, the detected intensity per unit area is a function of the scattering angle and photon energy.
-To quantify this effect, we convoluted an image of a delta peak-like test pattern with the PSF, where each peak corresponds to $10000$ photons.
-We assume a planar detector with $50\,\mu\text{m}$ or $100\,\mu\text{m}$ pixels illuminated by $12\,\text{keV}$ photons.
-The resulting intensity depending on $2\Theta$ measured in each peak after convolution with the PSF is shown as a black dashed line labeled "PSF" for $50\,\mu\text{m}$ pixels and as a red dashed line for $100\,\mu\text{m}$ pixels in Fig.~\ref{Fig:parallax-PSF-solid-angle-correction}.
+Consequently, the detected intensity per pixel area is a function of the scattering angle and photon energy.
+To quantify this effect, we convolved a delta-peak like $I_0$ with the PSF as a function of $2\Theta$, where each peak represents 10,000 photons.
+We assumed a planar, gapless detector with $50\,\mu\text{m}\times50\,\mu\text{m}$ or $100\,\mu\text{m}\times100\,\mu\text{m}$ large pixels, illuminated by 12 keV photons.
+The maximum value of the resulting intensity distribution $I(x,y)$ as a function of $2\Theta$ is shown in Fig.~\ref{Fig:parallax-PSF-solid-angle-correction} as a black dashed line for $50\,\mu\text{m}$ pixels and a red dashed line for $100\,\mu\text{m}$ pixels, labeled 'PSF Contribution'.

 Another contribution is the decreasing solid angle with increasing scattering angle.
 The solid angle extended by one pixel with the area $A$ depends on the distance between the sample and pixel's center $R$ and is \cite{Grillo:2008a}

-The decreasing solid angle reduces the intensity per pixel by $\approx60\%$ at $2\Theta = 60^\circ$.
+The decreasing solid angle reduces the intensity per pixel by $\approx88\%$ at $2\Theta = 60^\circ$.
 When all contributions are combined, the relative signal drops from $100\%$ at the sensor's center to below $10\%$ at its edge, at $2\Theta = 60^\circ$ and so does the SNR.
 Figure~\ref{Fig:parallax-PSF-solid-angle-correction} shows the progression of relative intensity per pixel area as a function of the scattering angle, along with the contributions of the PSF and the solid angle.
-The PSF is the dominant factor of the overall effect.
+For this exemplary case, the PSF is the dominant factor of the overall effect for $2\Theta\gtrsim 40^\circ$.